Entertaining can be enjoyed in any sized space, with whatever furniture and resources you have available.

 - Planning, planning and (you guessed it) more planning

 The most important tip we can give you about pulling off a successful dinner party in a small apartment is to plan.

 Things to think about include:

 - How much oven space you have

 - Ingredients you will need vs. what you can find

-The list of things to plan for prior to a Thanksgiving dinner is virtually inexhaustible.
+The list of things to plan for prior to a dinner party is virtually inexhaustible.
 That’s why planning is so important — it gives you time to think about the things you’d normally rush over.

-Could you imagine getting to the end of cooking an elaborate Thanksgiving feast only to realize you don’t have any serving utensils?
+Could you imagine getting to the end of cooking an elaborate feast only to realize you don’t have any serving utensils?
 Plan for every step of the process and you will ultimately save yourself from a lot of stress.

 - Think about timing